Intro — Who is Julio Reguero, the Designer?

 Do you recall your first job as a designer?

-My first design job was as UI Designer to a startup in San Francisco in 2011, but I really got the bug earlier in my career while working for BlackBerry as a UI developer.
-The job experience at BlackBerry gave me the room to learn the fundamentals of design, and most importantly, to research, explore and experiment with side projects.
+My first design job was as UI Designer to a startup in San Francisco in 2011, but I really got the bug earlier in my career while working for BlackBerry as a UI Developer.
+The job experience at BlackBerry gave me the room to learn the fundamentals of design, and most importantly, to research, explore and experiment with side projects such as a Netflix app for BlackBerry smartphones.
 Since then, my journey as a designer has been one full of challenges, successes, and just as many failures and valuable lessons.

 What is the first thing you do when you start working on a project?